Juniper/contrail-kubernetes-docs/install/kubernetes/non-nested-kubernetes.md

 6. If Contrail container images are stored in private/secure docker registry, a kubernetes secret should be created and referenced during creation of single yaml.

-   Step 1.
+   6.1.
 In your Kubernetes cluster, create a kubernetes secret with credentials of the private docker registry.

 ```
    kubectl create secret docker-registry <name> --docker-server=<registry> --docker-username=<username> --docker-password=<password> --docker-email=<email> -n <namespace>